-This virus takes two to eight weeks to fully develop and symptoms may not become apparent before those stages are reached.
-That’s the reason why rabies is so deadly in dogs since there is no way to diagnose it before the symptoms appear and it is too late to do anything when the problem becomes evident.
-In fact, there is no test that can diagnose rabies in live animals.
-It is usually diagnosed after dog's death because the most accurate test for it requires brain tissue.
+This virus takes two to eight weeks to develop fully, and symptoms may not become apparent before those stages are reached.
+That’s the reason why rabies is so deadly in dogs since there is no way to diagnose it before the symptoms appear, and it is too late to do anything when the problem becomes evident.
+In fact, no test can diagnose rabies in live animals.
+It is usually diagnosed after a dog's death because the most accurate test for it requires brain tissue.

-A dog infected with rabies will display a number of signs such as extreme behavioral changes like apprehension, restlessness and ultimately aggression.
-Dogs will often bite, lick and chew the area on their body where they were bitten.
+A dog infected with rabies will display several signs such as extreme behavioral changes like apprehension, restlessness, and ultimately aggression.
+Dogs will often bite, lick and chew the area on their body where an animal bit them.
 Fever is another common symptom of rabies in dogs.

-As the virus progresses and the dog’s condition becomes worse, the animal may become extremely sensitive to light, sound and touch.
+As the virus progresses and the dog’s condition worsens, the animal may become extremely sensitive to light, sound, and touch.
 In most cases, paralysis of the jaw muscles and throat occurs, which is why rabid animals start foaming at the mouth.
-In the end come disorientation, weakness, seizures and sudden death.
+In the end, come disorientation, weakness, seizures, and sudden death.

 The good news is that rabies is a preventable disease.
 While there is no cure for it, if you keep your dog up to date with their vaccination, you won’t have to worry.
-Rabies infection in vaccinated dogs is extremely rare, even after receiving a single vaccine.
+Rabies infection in vaccinated dogs is sporadic, even after receiving a single vaccine.

 Unfortunately, rabies still kills tens of thousands of people worldwide, especially in less developed countries around Asia and Africa.
-However, even in the US this has been reported in all states except for Hawaii but they are reported in cats more than they are in dogs.
+However, even in the US, this has been reported in all states except for Hawaii, but cats are reported more than they are in dogs.

 2. Canine Distemper